abdisamadjoe/Hearline/README.md

 ---

-*If Hearline helped you, leave a ⭐ on GitHub and a review on the Chrome Web Store — it helps more people find it.*
+If Hearline helped you, please leave a star on GitHub and a review on the Chrome Web Store.
+It helps more people find the extension.